m9aertner/ATtiny-PinKeepAlive/README.md

 Consequently, the extended SML datagrams continue to be emitted.
 Mission accomplished.

+# Repeat PIN entry

+One reviewer suggested to enter the PIN again, regularly, to guard against unexpected meter resets and/or unexpected microcontroller resets.
+So, after about 20 minutes, the unit now waits for a bit longer than the keep-alive period (130s, extended wait period), then blinks in the PIN again.

 # What the heck?

 I still have not found the reason why anybody would want to configure away the option to emit extended datagrams permanently.
 What's the purpose?!

+While my unit is an [Easymeter Q3A](https://www.easymeter.com/downloads/products/zaehler/Q3A/BA_Q3A_V10.09_Rev19_2021-06-14.pdf), I believe there may be other types of meters with similar (stupid?) config options.

 # Caveats